nslavov/SCP_Center/single-cell-proteomics/technology.md

 # Technology for single-cell analysis
 <div style="font-size:16px; font-weight: 400; letter-spacing: 1.3px;">
-The center develops single-cell proteomics technology that is high-throughput, robust, and easy to adopt.
+The center develops single-cell proteomics technology that is quantitatively accurate, scalable, robust, and easy to adopt.
 </div>

 &nbsp;